iMPERIAL18/Video-Rental-Store/README.md

 # Video Rental Store CRM Smart Contract

 This is a simple Solidity smart contract for managing a video rental store customer relationship management (CRM) system.

-# Video Rental Store CRM Smart Contract

-This is a simple Solidity smart contract for managing a video rental store customer relationship management (CRM) system.
 It allows you to add users, check user details, and withdraw user credit.

 ## Contract Overview